brightdigit/HeySap/README.md

 $ hey Maximiliano --salutation=buongiorno --verbose
 Buongiorno Maximiliano, How's Your Day?
 ```

+# Support

+If you have any questions or issues with the application, feel free to post [an issue here.](issues)

 # License

 This code is distributed under the MIT license.
 See the [LICENSE](LICENSE) file for more info.